Lincoln Water Quality at a Glance

 Latest Testing Results

-- Comprehensive Monitoring: The Lincoln Water System conducts thousands of water quality tests annually, ensuring compliance with all EPA and Nebraska Department of Environment and Energy regulations for safe drinking water.
+• Comprehensive Monitoring: The Lincoln Water System conducts thousands of water quality tests annually, ensuring compliance with all EPA and Nebraska Department of Environment and Energy regulations for safe drinking water, with no violations recorded in 2024.

-- Testing Scope: Lincoln’s water undergoes rigorous testing for over 100 regulated and unregulated contaminants, with monitoring conducted at treatment facilities and throughout the distribution network.
+• Testing Scope: Lincoln’s water undergoes rigorous testing for over 100 regulated and unregulated contaminants, including PFAS under EPA’s UCMR 5 program, with monitoring conducted at treatment facilities and throughout the distribution network.

 Water Sources

-- Platte River Wellfields: Primary source located near Ashland, approximately 20 miles northeast of Lincoln, drawing from the Platte River watershed.
+• Platte River Wellfields: Primary source located near Ashland, approximately 20 miles northeast of Lincoln, drawing from the Platte River watershed with over 14 billion gallons pumped in 2024.

-- Groundwater Composition: Approximately half of Lincoln’s water supply is pure groundwater, with the other half classified as groundwater under the direct influence of surface water.
+• Groundwater Composition: Approximately half of Lincoln’s water supply is pure groundwater, with the other half classified as groundwater under the direct influence of surface water, naturally high in quality but containing iron and manganese.

-- Future Expansion: Plans are underway for a second water source through the “Water 2.0” initiative, which will develop a wellfield along the Missouri River with an underground pipeline to Lincoln by 2048.
+• Future Expansion: Plans are underway for a second water source through the “Water 2.0” initiative, which will develop a wellfield along the Missouri River with direct transport of treated water to Lincoln to serve needs through 2075 and beyond.

 Advanced Treatment Technology

-- Disinfection Protocol: The water system uses chloramine as the primary disinfectant (formed by combining chlorine and ammonia), which provides longer-lasting protection throughout the distribution system.
+• Disinfection Protocol: The water system uses chloramine as the primary disinfectant (formed by combining chlorine and ammonia), which provides longer-lasting protection throughout the distribution system but can cause taste issues that don’t dissipate like chlorine.

-- Quality Assurance: Advanced monitoring technologies throughout the treatment and distribution system provide real-time data on water quality parameters to ensure safety and reliability.
+• Quality Assurance: Advanced monitoring technologies throughout the treatment and distribution system provide real-time data on water quality parameters, with fluoride added to help prevent tooth decay at 0.8-1.5 ppm levels.

 Infrastructure Modernization

-- “Water 2.0” Project: Lincoln’s landmark $1.39 billion future water source project represents the largest public works initiative in the city’s history, designed to secure water needs until at least 2075.
+• “Water 2.0” Project: Lincoln’s landmark future water source project represents the largest public works initiative in the city’s history, designed to secure water needs until at least 2075 through Missouri River wellfield development.

 Customer Protection Initiatives

-Lincoln Water System provides extensive customer support through various programs, including water conservation resources and assistance programs for qualifying low-income customers.
-The utility’s commitment to water quality includes transparent communication through annual water quality reports available to all customers.
-Lincoln’s comprehensive Water Management Plan outlines measures to keep water use within system capacity and defines procedures for voluntary and mandatory water restrictions when necessary.
-The utility’s investments in advanced treatment technologies, conservation initiatives, and future water source planning demonstrate its dedication to providing safe, reliable drinking water for generations to come.
+Lincoln Water System provides extensive customer support through various programs, including water conservation resources and the Lead Safe Lincoln program offering free lead service line replacements.
+The utility’s commitment to water quality includes transparent communication through annual water quality reports and free lead testing (one test kit per year per address).
+Lincoln’s comprehensive Water Management Plan includes designated day outdoor watering schedules and defines procedures for voluntary and mandatory water restrictions when necessary.
+The utility’s investments in advanced treatment technologies, lead service line replacement, and future water source planning demonstrate its dedication to providing safe, reliable drinking water for generations to come.

 Recommendations for Lincoln Residents